genecivillico/neuromaven/README.md

 **Neuromaven** is an open-source repository of data processing workflows and analytical scripts for neural signal analysis.
 It captures a collection of domain-specific procedures used to extract, preprocess, and visualize features from brain electrophysiology recordings, with an emphasis on reproducibility, clarity, and scientific utility.

-This code has been developed collaboratively and used in real biomedical research — including brain signal reliability studies at **FDA/CDRH** — and reflects mature practices for handling neural time series data in support of machine-learning-based biomarker development.
+This code has been developed collaboratively and used in brain signal reliability studies at **FDA/CDRH** — and reflects mature practices for handling neural time series data in support of machine-learning-based biomarker development.

 ---